-This information is about what you can do if a child has special educational needs (SEN) or a disability and you are unhappy about the help they are getting.
+This information is about what you can do if a child/YP has special educational needs (SEN) or a disability and you are unhappy about the help they are getting.

 What if i do not agree with decisions about SEN provision?

-This information is about what you can do if your or your child has special educational needs (SEN) or a disability and you are unhappy about the help they are being given in:
+This information is about what you can do if your child or young person (YP) has special educational needs (SEN) or a disability and you are unhappy about the help being given in:

 - Schools, including non-maintained special schools